 Cover and refrigerate until meal time.
 I make this dish last and serve immediately with every fall and winter meal.

-Optional: add a few raisins or chunks of apples, add walnuts, sunflower seeds, pumpkin seeds… just make it yummy for you!
+Optional: add a few raisins, add walnuts, sunflower seeds, pumpkin seeds… just make it yummy for you.

 1 cup organic extra virgin olive oil

 1 tsp. organic prepared mustard; preferably made with apple cider vinegar, not grain vinegar

 Herbs to taste: rosemary, basil, oregano, thyme, parsley

 Optional: 1 – 3 tbsp. dark maple syrup or sucanat unrefined sugar

 I make this dressing in a Ball, wide mouth, quart canning jar so I always have it available for dinner salads, whatever the season.